zingpython/python_programming_101/create_file.md

 touch new_file.py
 ```

 Step 6.
 Check if new_file is in the folder.
+If you use Windows do dir.
 ```
 ls
 ```